 5. Depression is not the same as sadness.
 Being depressed is like being in a black pit of despair from which there seems to be no escape.

 6. There is not always a reason for depression.
 If someone tells you that they are experiencing depression, please, please, please don’t say things like, “But you have so many great things in your life to be grateful for.”

 7. I am not alone.
 Although my specific circumstances may be unique to me, I don’t have to look far to find someone who more or less understands what it’s like.

 8. Far too many people either die or spend their lives in a state of absolute anguish because they fear the stigma of mental illness, so they choose not to talk about it.

 9. Mental illness is the same as physical illness in terms of treatment: what works for one person won’t necessarily work for everyone.
 You have the right to make choices about your treatment, just as you do for a physical illness.

 10. People with mental illnesses can, for the most part and with the right support, function well in society.
 They can be successful in their careers, make valuable social and economic contributions, and maintain healthy relationships with the people around them.

 This is an original post by Kirsten Doyle.
-Photo credit: Pengannel.
-This picture has a creative commons attribution license.
+Photo credit: Bell Let’s Talk.